 Detailed design provides the full design of the proposed works for construction.
 This work will provide more accurate costings and detail on the scope of works required for construction.
 Detailed designs are commonly referred to as being “shovel ready” and are required for State and Federal government funding applications.

 Why does Council need to undertake a business case?

 A business case analysis will provide Council with a more detailed understanding of the project’s benefits and the return on investment for the project.
 It is a standard process for significant Council projects to ensure that ratepayer’s money is being spent in a responsible way.
 Business cases are required for most State and Federal government funding applications.

 How long will the detailed design and business case take?

-The detailed design and business case would be expected to be completed by the end of 2019.
+The detailed design and business case is expected to be completed by early 2021.

 Who will complete the detailed design and business case?

-Council will procure this work through public tender in accordance with its procurement policy.
+Council procured the work through a public tender process in accordance with its procurement policy.
 Group GSA were awarded the contract.
 Five tenders were received and two were shortlisted.